Main

 • Live Broadcasted Events

-• Focus groups or any event in a format of a free-wheeling discussion
+• Focus groups or any event characterized by an open-ended discussion format.

 • Interpretation is required into more than one language